ls1intum/thesis-template-typst/thesis.typ

 )[
   Note: Describe the problem that you like to address in your thesis to show the importance of your work.
 Focus on the negative symptoms of the currently available solution.
 ]

+Several university courses, where Bachelor's and Master's students enroll alike, use Artemis
+#cite("krusche2021IL").
+Hence, the development of Artemis must take into account learners who are novice or advanced users of learning management systems.
+The Artemis client's usability might deter novice users from using it, if it is unsatisfactory.
+Similarly, advanced users might not want to use it either, if they cannot rely on the Artemis client to do common tasks, i.e., participating in exercises.
+We discuss the problems of participation and usability in the following subsections.

+== Participation

+In its current state, the iOS application enables users to view their courses, communicate with peers, and receive notifications.
+However, it is lacking the functionality to participate in any exercises.
+The iOS application does not support participating in "programming, text-, quiz-, file upload-, [and] modeling exercises"
+#cite("andabaka2023app").
+As a consequence, users need to navigate to the same exercise with a suitable client to work on it, if they receive the corresponding notification on their smartphone.
+At best, they do not need to switch to another device and open Artemis in the browser on their smartphone, but the usability depends on the exercise's type.
+Quiz and modeling exercises are more difficult to complete on a small screen because of drag-and-drop.
+At worst, they need to switch to a device with a larger screen and the appropriate input methods, e.g., a laptop.
+Users need to find the exercise that they have received a notification for and complete it on the second device.

+The need to use multiple clients and devices makes the task of participating in exercises more complex.
+The ability to complete a task in the same environment, where the user receives a notification, a single device and a single client, makes the task simpler.

+== Usability

+The Artemis web client adapts its layout for smartphone screen sizes in some view components, but not all.
+For instance, the design of the modeling editor and drag-and-drop quiz questions demands a keyboard and mouse
+#cite("ortel2023app").
+So far, the iOS application enables navigating exercises, lectures, and messages in a layout that is more suitable for smartphone screens.
+However, the iOS application lacks user satisfaction.
+Satisfaction is one component of Nielsen's
+#cite("nielsen1993UE")
+definition of usability.
+@messages shows that comparable functionality, i.e., that of messaging, is more satisfactory in other iOS applications.

+@exercises shows that the same functionality's layout appears different in the iOS application from the web client, even if the web client adapts to smartphone screen sizes.
+These dissimilarities put a burden on the user of both the iOS application and the web client to navigate the same content but with two different presentations.

+#figure(
+  stack(
+    dir: ltr,
+    spacing: 1em,
+    image("figures/proposal/messages_artemis.jpg", height: 60%),
+    image("figures/proposal/messages_slack.jpg", height: 60%)
+  ),
+  caption: [
+    The left screenshot shows the Messages tab in the Artemis iOS application.
+    The right screenshot shows the Home tab in the Slack iOS application.
+    Slack's layout appears more visually refined than that of Artemis.
+  ]
+) <messages>

+#figure(
+  stack(
+    dir: ltr,
+    spacing: 1em,
+    image("figures/proposal/exercises_native_a.jpg", height: 40%),
+    image("figures/proposal/exercises_native_b.jpg", height: 40%),
+    image("figures/proposal/exercises_web.png", height: 40%)
+  ),
+  caption: [
+    The left screenshot shows the list of groups of exercises with an associated date.
+    The middle screenshot shows the list of a course's exercises in the iOS application.
+    The right screenshot shows the list of a course's exercises in the web client.
+    The layout in the iOS application is different from the web client.
+  ]
+) <exercises>

 == Motivation
 #rect(